 Why you need a nursing tank

 While I’m all for a minimalist baby registry, nursing camis really are must-haves in your postpartum wardrobe.
 They’re comfy and convenient.
-If you worry about modesty while nursing (not that you should have to worry, but if you do that’s okay), a nursing tank makes public breastfeeding way easier.
+If you worry about modesty while nursing (not that you should to worry, but if you do that’s okay), a nursing tank makes public breastfeeding way easier.

 Nursing with a regular t-shirt likely requires you to pull your shirt up, showing your belly.
 But if you have a tank underneath, your midriff really won’t show.